-2. It has a fancy schmancy filter in the dust collector that catches super fine dust.
+2. It has a fancy schmancy filter in the dust caniser that catches super fine dust.
 I was sold.

 I get asked all the time for recommendations for tools that one should invest in when they want to get started in building their own furniture and cabinetry.
-I definitely recommend getting a random orbital sander.
+A random orbital sander is definitely one of the first items to add to your power tool arsenal.
 You might not want to spend $70 on the Bosch Random Orbital Sander so I’ll tell you the features I always look for when selecting my sanders and you can shop around for something that will fit your needs and budget.

 - Variable speed: because sometimes you need to s…l…o…w …it …down.
 It’s a gut thing.

 - Some wood fillers aren’t supposed to be sanded with a motorized sander because it can knock it loose completely– but you might be ok if you just use a slow speed.

 - Also, sanding a piece painted with latex enamel can cause the paint to soften and gum up on your sanding pad from the heat cased by friction.
 Sometimes if you slow it down it helps — a bit.

 - Why Random Orbital?
 Random orbital means that the sanding pad rotates and also gyrates so you get sanding motion in a whole lot of different directions.
 All you have to do is guide the sander and let it do it’s thang!